degisew/onboarding/README.md

 <!-- Features -->
 ### Key Features <a id="key-features"></a>

-- **allow the company to receive requests and process it on the CRM board**
+- **Allows the company to receive requests and process them on the CRM board**
 - **Users can send their service request**
 - **Users can confirm about their request status**
 - **The company can schedule a meeting or call with their users**